Uluwatu Bali Guide

 Next time we are in Bali I would love to stay here for a couple days straight just to lay on the beach all day with a book and nothing else…

-Bingin Beach was my favorite beach in Uluwatu for several reasons:
+Bingin Beach was my favorite Uluwatu beach for several reasons:

 - It wasn’t crowded.
 I assume this is because it can really only be reached by scooter and is not especially family friendly.
 There are no resorts on the cliff, meaning the only hotels are quite small and humble.